Single Shot Capture with Tall Monopod

 - Avoiding hitting the camera on doorways or low ceilings

-- Take photos in locations that will best capture the space, i.e.: in the middle of a room, hallway, or on a landing
+- Take photos in locations that will best capture the space such as in the middle of a room, hallway, or on a landing

 - If possible, do not take photos too close to walls, doors, and other objects that will block the camera's line of sight

 Capturing High Areas

 Certain jobsites require you to photograph areas that are above the usual height of the 360° camera or in hard to reach areas.
 In these situations, you can hold out the monopod and point the 360° camera to capture these locations.
 For more information, view our article and video on capturing high areas with a monopod or above ceiling capture with monopods.

 We strongly recommend that you practice this capture method with the hardware setup you plan to use before going onsite.